Total Drama Presents: The Ridonculous Race: Casting

-Even though some of the characters from the main series do make appearances, the spin-off series has predominantly a new cast.
+Even though some of the characters from the main series do make appearances, the spin-off series has a predominantly new cast.
 In fact, there are only four characters returning from the original series, while the rest are brand new characters.
 Kristin Fairlie, the voice actor for the character Bridgette from the original series, was cast to voice one of the new contestants, Carrie.
 Scott McCord (voice of characters Owen and Trent in the original series) as well as Carter Hayden (voice of Noah in the original) were also revealed to be returning to the cast, and were seen in the recording studio together.
 It was later confirmed that the actors were indeed going to voice the characters Owen and Noah.
 It was eventually revealed that the first pair is to be the aforementioned character Carrie and her best friend Devin, who is played by Jeff Geddis.
 In February, the second pair was revealed: Stephanie and Ryan.
 The two are voiced by Nicki Burke of Dead Rising 2 and Joseph Motiki, from Rescue Heroes.
 In a new promotion by Cake Entertainment, Geoff was also revealed to be among the returning cast, teamed up with Brody, one of his friends from home.
 The father-son team of Dwayne and Dwayne Jr. was also revealed.

 In June, a pair of goths called Ennui and Crimson, and Mary and Ellody, two close friends who are dubbed the "Geniuses", were revealed with news that returning voice actors Carter Hayden and Emilie-Claire Barlow (voice of Courtney) from the original series would play them.
 A week later, the fourth pair to be released are Emma and Kitty, who are Asian sisters with opposite personalities, referred to as the "Sisters".
 A week later, another team was confirmed; Chet and Lorenzo, known as "the Stepbrothers".
 Next to be revealed are twins Mickey and Jay, called "the Adversity Twins", who are plagued with countless phobias, allergies, injuries, disorders, immunities, and ailments.
 The rest of the teams were all revealed shortly thereafter.

 Episodes

 Media

-A video game has been released that allows players to choose any of the series' 36 main characters and race them in short endless running games.
+A video game has been released that allows players to choose any of the series' 36 main characters and race them in short endless runner games.
 The game, titled "Donculous Dash", was released on January 4, 2016, in Canada only.
 The game can be downloaded from the Canadian app store and a demo version is also available on their Cartoon Network website.

 Availability

 The Ridonculous Race is seldom released on any home media, not even Region 4 DVD nor digital download.
-The only availability of the spinoff is the entirety of the series released as one video on YouTube, as well as the episodic structure on Netflix, but erroneously as season 7 of Total Drama.
+The only availability of the spinoff is the entirety of the series released as one video on YouTube.
 In the United Kingdom, the season is available on BBC iPlayer as of April 4, 2022.
-The Ridonculous Race remains the only show in the franchise to be available on BBC iPlayer to this date.